-The sensitivity change of the radiometer with ambient temperature change is related to the thermo-dynamics of the radiometer construction.
-The temperature dependence is given as percentage deviation with respect to the calibrated sensitivity at +20 °C. The SUV5 radiometers have an integrated temperature sensor and use a fourth-order polynomial function to actively correct for temperature errors over a -40 °C to +70 °C range.
+The sensitivity change of the radiometer with ambient temperature change is related to the thermo-dynamics of the radiometer construction and the used detector type.
+The temperature dependence is given as percentage deviation with respect to the calibrated sensitivity at +20 °C. The SUV radiometers have an integrated temperature sensor and use a fourth-order polynomial function to actively correct for temperature errors over a -40 °C to +70 °C range.